IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 ```
   sbt 'test:runMain ProjectNameMain'
 ```
-- If you have multiple test codes, and you want do all tests, then simply do following;
+- If you have multiple test codes, and you want do all tests, then simply do the following;
 ```
   sbt test
 ```
-- Test with tester2 on a terminal for particular class is simply as follows;
+- Test with tester2 on a terminal for a particular class is simply as follows;
 ```
   sbt 'testOnly TestClassNameMain'
 ```